DavorPenzar/magic-text/README.md

 ```

 Also, note that the [information theory](http://en.wikipedia.org/wiki/Information_theory) analysis examples displayed above considered equally both words and word delimiters as tokens.
 However, when analysing words only, delimiters would have to be disregarded (e. g. when calculating the [empirical probability](http://en.wikipedia.org/wiki/Empirical_probability) of a word).
 The simplest solution would be to use a [`RegexMatchesTokeniser`](MagicText/src/RegexMatchesTokeniser.cs) which only yields words as tokens, or a [`StringSplitTokeniser`](MagicText/src/StringSplitTokeniser.cs) or [`RegexSplitTokeniser`](MagicText/src/RegexSplitTokeniser.cs) which do not yield delimiters as tokens, but some word [bigrams](http://en.wikipedia.org/wiki/Bigram) and other [*n*-grams](http://en.wikipedia.org/wiki/N-gram) could then be misidentified.
 For instance, by shattering the sentence *Although I am hungry, people don't seem to care*, the words `"hungry"` and `"people"` would appear as neighbouring therefore generating the [bigram](http://en.wikipedia.org/wiki/Bigram) `{ "hungry", "people" }`, inspite of them clearly being parts of different clauses.

+### Even Further Examples

+The [`MagicText.Example`](MagicText.Example/) project targeted for [*.NET 5*](http://github.com/dotnet/core/blob/main/5.0/README.md) is a fully-working project written in [*C#*](http://docs.microsoft.com/en-gb/dotnet/csharp/) that demonstrates how to use online sources to download an original text and use it for the generation of a new, random text.

 ##  Remarks